Applied Computer Science,

 A selection is made from these candidates.
 Successful candidates are present with a (cooperative) approval application form to the University's Examination Office.

 Those who do not meet the admission requirements mentioned below, are able to realize entrance via a University entrance exam.
-However, these applicants must do so by 1st July by lodging the (cooperative) approval application with the university's Office.

 |Language Admission requirements||For foreign students interested in German DSH 2 or C1